 One of the key areas of focus at The Garden House is supporting and appreciating wildlife.
 We are using an organic approach, finding ways to operate without chemicals.
-Wildlife considerations are embedded in decisions made about development and management of the estate.
-Some of the wildlife themes, that we have been developing, include:
+Wildlife considerations are embedded in development and management decisions on the estate.
+Some of the wildlife themes that we have been developing include:

-Diversity: creating a varied environment so that there is a place for a wealth of wildlife to co-exist, whether a water environment in the pond, with rocky, muddy, stony and grassy edges and vegetative cover; food rich hedgerows, mixed species woodland, wildflower meadow, wet areas, dry areas, tall plants, short plants, flowering plants – at different flowering intervals throughout the year.
+Habitat Diversity: creating a varied environment so that there is a place for a wealth of wildlife to co-exist, whether a water based environment such as a pond, including rocky, muddy, stony and grassy edges and vegetative cover; food rich hedgerows, mixed species woodland, wildflower meadow, wet areas, dry areas, tall plants, short plants, and a succession of flowering plants throughout the year.

 Linked wildlife networks: appreciating the movement of wildlife and the need to retain wildlife corridors for creatures to move and live with relative safety

-Timing of management: to avoid disturbing nesting birds, mowing after seeds have had the chance to develop for wildlflowers, etc.
+Timing of management: to avoid disturbing nesting birds by not felling any trees or disturbing hedges between March and the end of September; mowing after seeds have had the chance to develop for wildflowers, etc.

 Selective Cutting: When mowing, cutting and coppicing, we try to leave some areas untouched, so that there is always somewhere safe for creatures